radmanplays/Grindcraftle/docs/areas.md

  - name: The name of the area.
  - image: A link/path to the background image of the area.
 Usually "images/areas/imageName.png".
-   - Images should be either be 250x45 pixels or 500x90 pixels in size (Though you can also use other sizes with the same ratio).
+   - Images should generally be either be 250x45 pixels or 500x90 pixels in size (Though you can also use other sizes with the same ratio if you want).
  - unlocked: Either true or false.
 Should not be placed inside "".
 If true, the area will be unlocked when you start the game.
 The first area should always be unlocked!
  - updateWhileUnactive: true or false.
 Should not be placed inside "".
 If true, grinds in this area will still give you resources when you travel to another area.
  - grinds: A list of all the different grinds in this area.
-For more information, go to the grinds docs.
+For more information, go to the [grinds](grinds.md) docs.
  - crafts: A list of all the different crafts in this area.
-For more information, go to the crafts docs.
+For more information, go to the [crafts](crafts.md) docs.
- - update(diff) {}: **optional**.
+ - update(diff): **optional**.
 A function that will be run every frame.
-Useful to make more advanced games.
-For more information, go to the advanced docs.
+Useful for advanced games with changing variables.